vvaezian/Data-Science-Fundamentals/AWS Concepts and Terms.md

 - The main difference between Data Lakes and Data Warehouses seems to be that Data Lakes store unprocessed data while Data Warehoues store processed data.

 ### Services ###
-- Amazon **Redshift** is the best service to use when you need to perform *complex queries* (-> OLAP) on massive collections of *structured data* and get superfast performance. ([source](https://aws.amazon.com/redshift/faqs/))
+#### Amazon **Redshift**
+- Uses a columnar storage
+#### Kinesis Firehose
-- **Kinesis Firehose** Moves the incoming data to S3, Redshift or Elasticsearch.
+- Moves the incoming data to S3, Redshift or Elasticsearch.
+#### Kinesis Streams
-**Kinesis Streams** Collects and process incoming data (holds for 24 hours).
+- Collects and process incoming data (holds for 24 hours).
 The processed data then can be stored in S3 or others.
 A common use-case is the real-time aggregation of data followed by loading the aggregate data into a data warehouse or map-reduce cluster.
+#### Kinesis Analytics
-**Kinesis Analytics** to process and analyze the streaming data continuously
+- To process and analyze the streaming data continuously
+#### Amazon DynamoDB
-- Amazon **DynamoDB** is a NoSQL database.
+- It is a NoSQL database.
 NoSQL DB's can be grouped into the following categories:
   - *columnar* (`Cassandra`, `HBase`)
   - *key-value store* (`DynamoDB`, `Riak`)
   - *document-store* (`MongoDB`, `CouchDB`)